zarf-dev/proposals/8-show-manifests-and-values/README.md

 What is out of scope for this ZEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+We do not want to show the manifests of a package that is already deployed.
+Users can use the [helm get manifest](https://helm.sh/docs/helm/helm_get_manifest/) command to see what Zarf has deployed to the cluster.

 ## Proposal